17 Best Tips for Pet Care and Pet Safety

 Quick Cleanup Cat Litter

 Help your dog 'talk' to you with bells.
-Here’s an easy way your dog can let you know she needs to go outside without any barking or scratching at the door.
+Here's an easy way your dog can let you know she needs to go outside without any barking or scratching at the door.
 Hang some bells from the doorknob and your dog will quickly learn to associate the sound of the bells with the door opening.
-Soon she’ll nudge them herself.
-You can speed things along by jiggling the bells and saying “Outside?
-Wanna go outside?” for a few days every time your dog goes out.
-Your dog will be able to “talk” to you about going outside even when you’re somewhere else in the house.
+Soon she'll nudge them herself.
+You can speed things along by jiggling the bells and saying 'Outside?
+Wanna go outside?' for a few days every time your dog goes out.
+Your dog will be able to 'talk' to you about going outside even when you're somewhere else in the house.
 It's definitely better than the alternative.

 Easier Bath Time